Hackers News Hackers News

 Marcus Rodriguez

-CISA has issued an urgent alert detailing two critical vulnerabilities found within ZLAN Information Technology Co.’s ZLAN5143D industrial communication device.
+• The Cybersecurity and Infrastructure Security Agency (CISA) has issued an urgent alert concerning two critical vulnerabilities in ZLAN Information Technology Co.’s ZLAN5143D industrial communication device.

-According to the advisory (ICSA-26-041-02), successful exploitation could allow attackers to gain complete control of affected systems by bypassing authentication mechanisms or resetting device passwords remotely.
+• These flaws, discovered by KPMG researchers, could allow unauthenticated attackers to gain complete control over affected systems by bypassing authentication or resetting passwords remotely.

 Risk to Industrial Operators

-Industrial operators relying on the ZLAN5143D series could face significant cybersecurity risks if these devices are exposed to the internet or integrated into inadequately segmented networks.
+Industrial operators who rely on the ZLAN5143D series face substantial cybersecurity risks, particularly if these devices are exposed to the internet or integrated into poorly segmented networks.
+The ability to bypass authentication and reset passwords means an attacker could modify configurations, interfere with control commands, or even use the device as a gateway to infiltrate broader industrial environments.

-Additional mitigation guidance can be found in CISA’s technical information paper, ICS-TIP-12-146-01B – Targeted Cyber Intrusion Detection and Mitigation Strategies.
+• Consult CISA’s technical information paper, ICS-TIP-12-146-01B – Targeted Cyber Intrusion Detection and Mitigation Strategies, for additional mitigation guidance.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.